markstringer-dti/markstringer-dti.github.io/dti.md

 So, what does understanding this notion of "agreed activity" mean for our overall aim of delivering the impossible?

 Well, it means something very basic.
-If you work to discover the problems that your project is facing and then work to solve those problems, you may well be able to transform seemingly impossible projects into projects that are not only possible, but actually get delivered.
+If you work to discover the problems that your project is facing and then work to solve those problems, you may well be able to transform projects that seem impossible into projects that are not only possible, but actually get delivered.

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
-In improv terms rather than looking at the pirate ship and doing what needs to be done when it arrives, they are scrubbing the decks and in the process are making possible projects impossible.
+In improv terms rather than looking at the pirate ship and doing what needs to be done when it arrives, they are washing the decks and in the process are making possible projects impossible.

 Why?
 Because problems are scary.
 Problems are humbling.
 Problems cause conflict.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of the job that they can't do?
 Maybe it means that someone hired the wrong people.